-Information submitted in response to this RFI must describe how the proposed measures, controls, and services:
+Information submitted in response to this RFI must propose measurable success criteria, including:

 Technologies will be considered, by one or both programs, for third-party measurement and verification in occupied, operational buildings.

-WEBINAR: GPG and HIT Catalyst hosted a webinar on November 7th at 12 pm ET about the programs, what it means to participate, and how to apply.
+WEBINAR: GSA and DOE hosted a webinar on November 5th to review what it means to participate, and how to apply.